 But there is still some doubt over the need for private cord blood banking.

-"There is still very little evidence to support the need for parents of healthy children to use expensive private cord blood banking,” Dr Alasdair Rankin, Director of Research, Policy and Support at the blood cancer charity Bloodwise told Yahoo UK.
+"There is still very little evidence to support the need for parents of healthy children to use expensive private cord blood banking,” Dr Alasdair Rankin, director of research, policy and support at the blood cancer charity, Blood Cancer UK, (formerly known as Bloodwise) previously told Yahoo UK.

 “Childhood blood cancers are thankfully very rare and the vast majority of children will be successfully treated with chemotherapy.